-It’s often much tougher and more expensive to see representatives play hardball up close in Washington, so at only $10 a ticket the game is a fiscally responsible way to have a whole lot of fun!
+It’s often much tougher and more expensive to see representatives play hardball up close in Washington, so at under $20 a ticket the game is a fiscally responsible way to have a whole lot of fun!